 To meet this need, we have created AffectNet, a new database of facial expressions in the wild, by collecting and annotating facial images.
 AffectNet contains more than 1M facial images collected from the Internet by querying three major search engines using 1250 emotion related keywords in six different languages.
 About half of the retrieved images (~440K) were manually annotated for the presence of seven discrete facial expressions (categorial model) and the intensity of valence and arousal (dimensional model).
 AffectNet is by far the largest database of facial expressions, valence, and arousal in the wild enabling research in automated facial expression recognition in two different emotion models.
 Two baseline deep neural networks are used to classify images in the categorical model and predict the intensity of valence and arousal.
 Various evaluation metrics show that our deep neural network baselines can perform better than conventional machine learning methods and off-the-shelf facial expression recognition systems.

-For downloading AffectNet, fill out the request form in HERE.
+For downloading AffectNet, only Lab Managers, Professors or Student Supervisors should fill out the request form HERE.

-We have received too many requests and due to OneDrive band-with limit in sharing/downloading the database, your request will be processed with delay (about 10 days).
+We have received too many requests and due to OneDrive band-width limitation in sharing/downloading large files (AffectNet is about 120GB), your request will be processed with delay (about 14 days).

 You can download our paper HERE.

-All papers (or any publically available text) that use the compound or partial images of the database must cite the following paper:
+All papers (or any publicly available text) that use the compound or partial images of the database must cite the following paper:

 Ali Mollahosseini, Behzad Hasani, and Mohammad H. Mahoor, “AffectNet: A New Database for Facial Expression, Valence, and Arousal Computation in the Wild”, IEEE Transactions on Affective Computing, 2017.